pigoz/effect-sql/README.md

 Relational Databases with Effect!

-This project is trying to become a one stop shop to deal with databases in [Effect](https://github.com/Effect-TS).
+This project aims to become a one stop shop to deal with relational databases in [Effect](https://github.com/Effect-TS).

-It's composed of several decoupled pieces, from which you should be able to pick and choose whatever you want.
+It's composed of several decoupled pieces, from which you should be able to pick and choose whatever you want to build a "database prelude" that best fits your application.

   - `effect-sql/query` is a wrapper over Node database drivers.
 It provides an Effectful interface to operate with raw SQL strings and little overhead.
 A spiritual alternative to `effect-pg`, `effect-mysql`, and such.
 It includes:
     - Layer to manage the ConnectionPool using Effect's Pool